Skip to Content

 While no cure exists for permanent NIHL, hearing aids can help manage the condition

 If you think you have noise-induced hearing loss or are showing the symptoms, an audiologist can test your hearing, and let you know the level of damage and whether it is permanent or temporary.
-They will also recommend the best hearing aids for your condition, lifestyle, and hearing requirements.
+They will also recommend the best hearing aids for your condition, lifestyle, and hearing needs.

 As well as using hearing aids, there are small, easy, daily adjustments you can make, follow our tips below to aid communication and improve quality of life.